 Mandalay Bay $$

 Mandalay Bay is a great hotel.
 It is basically a $$$ hotel at $$ prices.
-It has a stunning pool, Great rooms, incredible views, every imaginable convenience and amenities all for a great price.
-So why is it not on the list.
+It has a stunning pool, Great rooms, incredible views, every imaginable convenience, and amenities all for a great price.
+So why is it not on the list?
 Well despite being squarely on Las Vegas Boulevard, Aka the Strip. it might as well not be.

-All the way down the in the far south of Vegas it really is near nothing…apart from the airport.
+All the way down the in the far south end of Vegas, it really is near nothing…apart from the airport.
 So if you are looking for a relaxing stay in just one resort it is really perfect, but Vegas isn’t about that…try Mexico?
 Vegas is about the Town and Exploring all the weird and wonderful things it has to offer.
 Staying at the Mandalay means to do anything you need a Taxi/Uber, No, you really do, it’s B****Y Miles from anywhere!

 We are not exactly sure what it is about Paris that gets it knocked off our list.
 Maybe it’s just a personal preference as there is just not much about the Hotel that Draws us in.
 There is little to dislike really.
-It’s a moderate-high price that comes with a ton of luxury, great amenities, strong theming, near-perfect location and some super rooms with great views.
+It’s a moderate-high price that comes with a ton of luxury, great amenities, strong theming, a near-perfect location, and some super rooms with great views.
 There is just something that leaves us a little cold.
 This is far more a result of the level of competition rather than the actual hotel itself.